Play Live Radio

 An ACME in Smyrna posts signage informing customers of the new law, banning plastic bags from grocery stores.

-Delaware is one of 12 states with a plastic bag ban, and while many other states may not have a ban, certain counties instead charge a fee to use them.
+Delaware is one of 12 states with a plastic bag ban, and while many places may not have a ban, some instead charge a fee to use them.

 Researchers from the University of Delaware and Columbia University conducted a study examining how effective these bans and fees are in reducing litter, especially along the shoreline.